 There are many things you ought to consider before setting up your company in the UAE and Saudi Arabia.
 Tax is an important area to research and fully understand the implications on your business.
 Taxes and regulations will vary from country to country.
-Therefore, it is important to seek the correct advice from a tax consultant to safeguard your company and to have the best tax structure in place in compliance with the authorities.
+Therefore, it is important to seek the correct advice from a tax consultant in the UAE to safeguard your company and to have the best tax structure in place in compliance with the authorities.
 Our tax team has detailed a list of the applicable taxes and how this may apply to your company in the UAE and Saudi Arabia.
 See the below table for your quick reference.

 |CORPORATE INCOME TAX (CIT)|